15 Minute Read

-Also, be sure to check the weekly ads in your area for what’s on sale at competing grocery stores.
+Also, if you want to save money on food, be sure to check the weekly ads in your area for what’s on sale at competing grocery stores.
 You might find that shopping at the store down the street is costing extra money in the long run.
 Figuring out a new shopping plan may be frustrating at first, but it’s worth it to keep some extra cash in your pocket.

 Are you ready to do a little detective work?
 Start paying attention to when your favorite items go on sale and how much the price drops.
 You might even want to jot it all down in a small notebook or on your smartphone.
 Whatever you do, just make sure you’re keeping track of those sales so you can see if there’s a trend.
 Soon you’ll be able to anticipate them before they hit!